DerrickJames/karo/README.md

 karo
 ====

-A simple presentation for an institution's school fees management system used on a training session I conducted at [Camara Education] (http://camara.org/)
+A simple presentation for an institution's school fees management system used on a training session on PHP and web frameworks/tools I conducted at [Camara Education] (http://camara.org/)